 For the purpose of this lesson, we’re going to look at a 12-bar blues.
 If you don’t already know how to play a 12-bar blues, that’s okay.
 You can learn as we go along.
 Of course, if you want to create your own progression you are welcome to do so.

 The 12-bar blues has 12 bars broken into three lines.
 The first line plays the root chord of your key four times.
 The second line plays the fourth chord twice, then the root chord twice.
-For the final line, we play the fifth chord, fourth chord, fifth chord, and the root chord.
+For the final line, we play the fifth chord, fourth chord, root chord, and the fifth chord.

 So in the key of G, we would play

 D7 | C7 | G7 | D7